jpegleg/k3s-dragon-eggs/README.md

 To switch to Ubuntu or RHEL etc, change the ansible zypp to deb etc.

 - AES CBC encrypted cluster secrets
-- blocked egress for service container
+- restricted ingress and egress on node host and containers
 - wazuh repo add
 - rsyslog configuration
 - deploy motd